sreeav6/kubernetes/README.md

-# Here we are taking example from google cloud labs
+# Here we are taking example from google cloud

 - We will learn how to Deploy, Scale, Update the website with zero downtime with GKE